-For the three months ended March 31, 2022, the increase in unrealized performance allocation was largely due to an increase in performance income allocation related to the market appreciation from properties within our multifamily and workforce and affordable housing real estate equity funds and the increase in realized performance allocation was attributed to favorable market conditions in our debt funds.
-Performance income allocation is recorded one quarter in arrears, and as such the performance allocation income reflects asset valuations as of December 31, 2021.
-For the three months ended March 31, 2022 and 2021, the realized gains were primarily related to our Debt funds and Bridge Multifamily Fund III.
+The unrealized performance income allocation is recorded one quarter in arrears, and as such the unrealized performance allocation income for the three months ended June 30, 2022 and 2021 reflects asset valuations as of March 31, 2022 and 2021, respectively.
+For the three months ended June 30, 2022, the increase in unrealized performance allocations was largely due to market appreciation from properties within our multifamily and workforce and affordable housing real estate equity funds, and includes the reversal of realized performance allocation income during the second quarters of both 2022 and 2021.
+For the three months ended June 30, 2022 and 2021, the realized gains were primarily related to dispositions in our Bridge Multifamily Fund III and favorable market conditions in our Bridge Debt Strategies Funds II and III.